Coping with change

 In addition to accepting those changes you can’t control, you may be able to transition more easily by learning to adapt your internal thought processes – or how you think about the change.
 Here are some ways you can adapt to change:

-• Look for the good that might result from the change
+• Look for the good that might come of the change

 • Consider any improvements to your current situation